OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 ---

 :::hint
 Azure Active Directory (AAD) authentication support differs between Octopus Server and [Octopus Cloud](/docs/octopus-cloud/index.md).
-In Octopus Server, you can login with your AAD credentials, and have your AAD user and groups mapped into Octopus teams.
-For Octopus Cloud, you can only login with AAD using [Octopus ID](octopusid-authentication.md).
+You can login to both using your AAD credentials, and have your AAD user and groups mapped into Octopus teams.
+However, external groups and roles cannot be configured for AAD when using [Octopus ID](/docs/security/authentication/octopusid-authentication.md).
 See our [authentication provider compatibility](/docs/security/authentication/auth-provider-compatibility.md) section for further information.
 :::

 To use Azure Active Directory (AAD) authentication with Octopus Server, you will need to do the following: